 - Disk Space: 10 GB

 Let’s start by optimizing your PC settings.
-It’s pretty elemental but if you haven’t done these tweaks then you’re missing out on a lot of frames!
+It’s quite elementary, but if you haven’t done these tweaks, then you’re missing out on a lot of frames!

-- If you are playing Realm Royale on a laptop, then first and foremost, ensure that your laptop is running in Battery Performance mode.
+- If you are playing Realm Royale on a laptop, then first and foremost, make sure that your laptop is running in Battery Performance mode.

 - Close down other running programs.
-Programs like Google Chrome consume a lot of memory so if you’re experiencing lag, then try to close these down.
+Programs such as Google Chrome consume a lot of memory, so if you’re experiencing lag, then try to close these down.